openstack-archive/fuel-docs/pages/reference-architecture/0014-compact.rst

 Multi-node with HA Deployment
 =============================

-Production environments typically require high availability, which involves several architectural requirements.
-Specifically, you will need at least three controllers, and certain components will be deployed in multiple locations to prevent single points of failure.
-That's not to say, however, that you can't reduce hardware requirements by combining your storage, network, and controller
-nodes:
+High availability is recommended for production environments.
+This provides replicated servers to prevent single points of failure.
+An HA deployment must have at least three controllers as well as replicas of other servers.
+You can combine compute, storage, and network nodes to reduce the hardware requirements for the environment, although this may degrade the performance and robustness of the environment.

 .. image:: /_images/deployment-ha-compact.*
   :width: 80%
   :align: center

-We'll take a closer look at the details of this deployment configuration in :ref:`Close_look_Multi-node_HA` section.